Robbie Grossman Player Props: Rangers vs. Royals

 Robbie Grossman At The Plate

-- Grossman is hitting .150 with a double, a home run and four walks.
+- Grossman is batting .159 with a double, a home run and four walks.

-- Grossman has picked up a hit in five games this season (38.5%), including one multi-hit game.
+- Grossman has had a base hit in six of 14 games this year, and multiple hits once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.